artefazosya/Elizaveta_Gorbunova_Portfolio/README.md

 ## [Mobile app conversion](https://nbviewer.jupyter.org/github/artefazosya/yandex-practicum/blob/bf518d04cd31bf8bb81d7a34cd361fb2e9eb54bf/09_Mobile_app_conversion/09_Mobile_app_conversion.ipynb)<a id='mobile'></a>

- In this project I've analysed logs of a mobile app:
+ In this project I've analysed mobile app logs:
- * I've checked how many logs are there per each date, chose a suitable date interval for analysis
+ * Determined how many logs are there per each date, chose a suitable date interval for analysis
  * Created event funnel to understand when users leave the app
  * Gave recommendations on conversion improvement
  * Checked whether new design was beneficial using the results of A/A/B test